What does the procedure involve?

 Will it hurt my baby?

 Parents who have brought their baby to me have themselves had a tongue tie division as an adult.
 They felt it as nothing more than a sting similar to if you accidentally cut yourself for example.
 The procedure takes just a few seconds.
 Feeding and closeness with a parent is a wonderful way to soothe your baby both immediately after the division and in the couple of days afterwards.
-Older babies may benefit from paracetamol.
+If you are breastfeeding your baby will receive pain relief naturally, Older babies may benefit from paracetamol.
 Ensure you follow guidance from the manufacturers.

 What additional support or treatments might you suggest?